Wilted kale recipe with arame seaweed, garlic, sesame, and fresh minced ginger.

 2 Prepare kale by soaking in water to loosen any dirt, rinsing thoroughly.
 Chop cross-wise into 1-inch by 2-inch pieces.

-3 In a large covered skillet, uncover and heat 2 teaspoons of dark sesame oil on medium heat.
+3 Sauté garlic, then seaweed and ginger: In a large covered skillet, uncover and heat 1 Tbsp of vegetable oil on medium heat.
 Add garlic and gently sauté for one minute, until fragrant.
 Add the seaweed and ginger, gently cook for 1 minute.
 Remove seaweed/ginger/garlic from pan back to the bowl and set aside.